 Addiction is a disease that causes deep physical, emotional and spiritual pain.
 As the disease progresses, the pain intensifies.
 Unfortunately, it is this pain that motivates the addict to get help.
 By the time the addict is willing to get help, most, if not all, are experiencing difficulty in most aspects of their lives.
 Relationships are damaged or broken, careers are on the line or lost, material losses mount and physical and emotional health is deteriorating rapidly.
 Most addicts are driven by fear and resentment, frequently described as egomaniacs with inferiority complexes who are selfish and self-centered to the core.

 It is critically important for an addict to get immediate care and treatment when they have even modest willingness to get help.
 Waiting days, weeks or months for a bed most often results in the addict becoming unwilling to get help when the bed becomes available.
 Moreover, the risk of even more devastation can happen to the addict, their family members and others around them from continuing use.
 At the Aurora Recovery Centre, we have beds immediately available for both our 24/7 Medical Detox and Treatment Program.

-We have the ability to admit clients anytime of day or night, including those who may still be intoxicated or high with our 24/7 Medical Detox Unit.
+We have the ability to admit members anytime of day or night, including those who may still be intoxicated or high with our 24/7 Medical Detox Unit.

 We are also wheelchair accessible including our swimming pool.
-We also provide transportation services for all clients, a tuck shop for client additional comfort needs and can provide services for the blind, deaf and other special needs situations.
+We also provide transportation services for all members, a tuck shop for member additional comfort needs and can provide services for the blind, deaf and other special needs situations.